-C. Any student who by reasonable suspicion is believed to be under the influence or has possession of drugs/alcohol shall be subject to being tested at the expense of the parent/guardian.
+- C. If a student completes a cessation program approved by the school and the parents participate in a vaping education meeting, the principal may reduce the length of time a student is placed in the alternative school. - D. Any student who by reasonable suspicion is believed to be under the influence or has possession of drugs/alcohol shall be subject to being tested within 24 hours at the expense of the parent/guardian.
 Reasonable suspicion may include, but not limited to, specific observations which are articulated concerning the appearance, behavior, speech, or body odors of the student.

-Refusal: If a refusal occurs, it will be considered a positive test result.

-Note: Students assigned OSS will not be allowed on the campus.

-Note: Alternative School students are prohibited from being on campus and participating in extracurricular activities.
+Refusal: If a refusal occurs, it will be considered a positive test result. - Note: Students assigned OSS will not be allowed on the campus. - Note: Alternative School students are prohibited from being on campus and participating in extracurricular activities.